codingwatermelon/codingwatermelon.github.io/_posts/2020-09-09-how-to-make-a-magic-mirror.md

 6. Create startup scripts
   - Note: Your scripts used for starting the MagicMirror will vary depending on how you're planning to implement your setup.
 If you are running this on a Raspberry Pi Zero W and connecting with a separate computer, then continue with *OPTION A*.
 If you are running this the MagicMirror server and client on a Raspberry Pi 3/4, then continue with *OPTION B*.

   - Another note: You can create these files outside of the Pi and transfer them to your Pi using WinSCP.
-Otherwise, you can create them directly:
+Otherwise, you can create them directly using `vim` or `nano` (or your favorite text editor):

 ---
 #### OPTION A